jyotiyadav2508/Blog_Website_PP4/README.md

 ### Frameworks - Libraries - Programs Used

+* [Django](https://www.djangoproject.com/) was used as the framework for the back-end logic of the project.
+Django enables rapid and secure development.
+* [Bootstrap](https://getbootstrap.com/)- Used to style the website, add responsiveness and interactivity.
 * [Git](https://git-scm.com/)- Used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
 * [GitHub](https://github.com/)- Used to store the project's code after being pushed from Git.
 * [Heroku](https://id.heroku.com)- Used to deploy the live project.
 * [PostgreSQL](https://www.postgresql.org/)- Database used through heroku.
-* [Bootstrap](https://getbootstrap.com/)- Used to style the website, add responsiveness and interactivity.
 * [Balsamiq](https://balsamiq.com/)- To build the wireframes for the project.
+* [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) was used to inspect page elements, debug, troubleshoot and test features and adjust property values.
+Using the Lighthouse extension installed in Chrome Browser, the performance report was generated.
+* [Google Fonts:](https://fonts.google.com/) used for the Roboto font
+* [Font Awesome:](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.

 -----

 ## Testing

 ----